isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-a-rain-chain/index.md

 ## How Do Rain Chains Work?

 A rain chain's operation is elegantly simple yet surprisingly effective.
-Instead of a closed pipe, a rain chain consists of a series of metal elements�either interconnected cups or a chain of decorative links�that are suspended vertically from a gutter outlet.
+Instead of a closed pipe, a rain chain consists of a series of metal elementseither interconnected cups or a chain of decorative linksthat are suspended vertically from a gutter outlet.

 When rainwater flows from the gutter, it is captured by the uppermost element of the rain chain (usually a funnel-shaped cup or a collection basin).
 The water then cascades down from one cup to the next, or trickles along the chain links, guided by gravity and surface tension.
 As the water descends, it creates a captivating visual display, resembling a shimmering, liquid curtain.
 The gentle tinkling or splashing sound it produces adds a soothing auditory element to a rainy day.